Don't use ranking "tricks"

 In general, websites that take shortcuts or that use "tricks" are less likely to be relevant.
 Google has identified this trend and uses that information to rank websites.

 If the website is "better" than it can be identified as "better" through the other factors that Google uses.
-No one guideline is a complete picture.
-Google uses over two hundred different factors in "judging" a websites relevance.
+No one Google guideline is a complete picture.
+Google uses hundreds of different factors in "judging" a websites relevance.

 Why tricks stop working

 Every technique that has ever been used to manipulate Google search engine results has gone through the following process...

 - Someone discovers an action that increases their rankings in the Google index

 - Other people notice and start using that action on their websites

 - Google notices and devalues that action rendering it useless